How the Comet 4 fits into the Comet story

 Why it branches from the family

-The Comet 4 is treated as the representative branch because it captures the mature long-range branch that returned the line to transatlantic passenger service.
+The Comet 4 stands out within the de Havilland Comet family because it captures the mature long-range branch that returned the line to transatlantic passenger service.

 Fact rows